 Like every rose, Porto has its thorn and it is the weather.
 It is known to have a gloomy and cloudy sky with very wet winters.

-- If you have the means to move abroad, it may be a good idea to work with an advisor that can help you fine tune the details of relocating.
-The advisor would also help you on financial planning and tax implications.
+- If you have the means to move abroad, it may be a good idea to work with an advisor that can help you fine-tune the details of relocating.
+The advisor would also help you with financial planning and tax implications.

-- You can comfortably retire in Portugal with an income between 1,500 – 2,000 USD per month.
+- You can comfortably retire in Portugal with an income between $1,500 – 2,000 per month.
 For some, the Social Security benefit alone is enough to cover the costs of living.

 - Your savings, social security, or pension will go a long way when retiring in Portugal,